-Generally, you can split contributions with your partner if they are under preservation age, or they are aged between their preservation age and 65 years and not retired, and if:
+Generally, you can split contributions with your partner if they are under age 60, or they are between 60 and 65 years and not retired, and if:

-- you are married - you are in a relationship that is registered under certain state or territory laws, including same sex relationships. - you are of the same or of a different sex, and that person lives with you on a genuine domestic basis in a relationship as a couple (known as a 'de facto spouse') or - your partner is under their preservation age, or between their preservation age and age 64 and not retired under superannuation law.
+- you are marriedyou are ' - you are in a relationship that is registered under certain state or territory laws, including same sex relationships. - you are of the same or of a different sex, and that person lives with you on a genuine domestic basis in a relationship as a couple (known as a 'de facto spouse') or - your partner is aged under 60, or has reached 60 but is under 65 and not retired under superannuation law.